flippy1524/MoviesProject/README.md

 - Expand further debugging options in the Settings screen

 # Known bug's
+- The fetching of the data on the home screen will eventually stop updating the UI, even though the data is fetched from the backend
 - The details page on iPad doesnt rotate properly, if you open it in the existing rotation it looks fine, but on rotate while in the page, it breaks up
 - The hardcoded light/dark modes do not directly retroactively reflect on all of the other screens (tabs remain in memory, didnt think of that)